-The Saint-John Perse museum in Pointe--Pitre, Guadeloupe (french west indies) is a well preserved example of colonial creole achitecture.
+The Saint-John Perse museum in Pointe-A-Pitre, Guadeloupe, is a well-preserved example of colonial creole achitecture.
 The building is the former residence of the owners of the 'Darboussier' sugar refinery.
 It was converted to a museum in 1987.
 The large creole villa hosts a selection of items belonging to Alexis Leger, a french diplomat and writer who used the pseudonym 'Saint-John Perse' to pen some of Guadeloupe's most memorable poetry.
 Leger was awarded the Nobel Prize in Literature in 1960.

 - ©2007 K. Sahai/karimsahai.com

 - Image Size